najibullahjafari/BudgetPro/README.md

 > Would you like to help?

-If you like this project feel free to leave an start, as well if you have a suggestion feel free to visit issues page.
+If you like this project feel free to leave an star, as well if you have a suggestion feel free to visit issues page.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>